-By Warren Scott, Partner, Scott Colvin, Lawyer and Elly Randall, Law Graduate
+By Scott Colvin, Associate and Elly Randall, Lawyer

 On Sunday, the Treasurer announced immediate and drastic changes to all foreign investment into Australia as the coronavirus wreaks havoc on the national and international economy.